Avaiga/taipy/taipy/gui/INSTALLATION.md

 ## Installing the latest release

-The easiest way to install Taipy GUI is using pip
+The easiest way to install Taipy GUI is by using pip

 Run the command:
 ```bash